 Treatment and prognosis

 Management may be by surgical excision or by injection with OK-432, a preparation containing Streptococcus pyogenes antigens, which induces an inflammatory response and subsequent obliteration of the abnormal cavities.
-Most fetuses with cystic hygromas have a poor prognosis although it may improve in utero on its own in a very small proportion of cases.
+Most fetuses with cystic hygromas have a poor prognosis although it may improve in utero on its own in a tiny proportion of cases.
 Spontaneous remission does not necessarily exclude an abnormal karyotype.

 - development of non-immune hydrops fetalis: which often indicates a poorer prognosis